-Want to make an exceptionally easy and oh-so-tasty gluten-free pie crust recipe from scratch?
-Boy will you impress your guests with this homemade taste and no-fuss recipe.
+Want to make an exceptionally easy and oh-so-tasty gluten-free pie crust recipe from scratch using only three ingredients?
+You will impress your guests with this flaky crust and no-fuss recipe made without wheat flour.
 This post contains affiliate links.
 Please see my disclosures.

-I avoided making my own gluten-free pie crust for a long time, mostly out of fear of how to do it.
+I avoided making my own gluten-free pie crust for a long time, primarily out of fear of how to do it.

 All you need is three ingredients and a simple technique to get the job done in minutes.